20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 ### Sidebar: std::complex is completely unusable

-Do be aware in the first case, and this will crop up later: the standard library for C++ makes no guarantees about how std::complex is implemented internally, and what operations your type should provide to compile. [https://en.cppreference.com/w/cpp/numeric/complex](see here) - the behaviour is unspecified, and possibly even undefined.
+Do be aware in the first case: the standard library for C++ makes no guarantees about how std::complex is implemented internally, and what operations your type should provide to compile. [https://en.cppreference.com/w/cpp/numeric/complex](see here) - the behaviour is unspecified, and possibly even undefined.
 In general, std::complex is something you should strictly avoid anyway, as its specification is complete madness.
 For example, until C++26 the only way to access the real or imaginary parts by reference is:

 `reinterpret_cast<T(&)[2]>(z)[0] and reinterpret_cast<T(&)[2]>(z)[1]`